kmrosiek/flutter-weather-app/README.md

 ✅ Injectable and GetIt packages used for Dependency Injection.

 ## Assumptions <a name="assumptions"></a>
-✅ City is only valid if Open Weather API returns valid response containing valid weather data
+✅ City is only valid if Open Weather API returns a valid response containing valid weather data
-✅ Persistance Storage - data is saved to the memory immediately a user adds or modifies entries.
+✅ Persistance Storage - data is saved to the memory immediately after a user adds or modifies entries.

 ## Aspects to Fix/Improve <a name="aspects"></a>
 ❗️ Single Source of Truth Rule is broken - CitiesOverviewBloc and SharedPrefereces keep data and they can be modified separately.
 There should be a single place to modify data - CitiesOverviewBloc and SharedPreferenced should only reflect changes to it.
 ❗️ Having City validated by Open Weather API has many negative implications: added boilerplate code and made code more complicated.
-Another way of validating city could be considered.
+Another way of validating the city could be considered.
-❗️ Shared Preferences were used for the simplicity.
-Consider replacing with local database.
+❗️ Shared Preferences were used for simplicity.
+Consider replacing it with local database.

 ## Todos <a name="todos"></a>
 - [ ] Add bloc unit tests
 - [ ] Add Widget tests
-- [ ] Add Intergration tests
+- [ ] Add Integration tests